Capital Markets Union: Strategic objectives

-The improved integration of the capital markets with the CMU is meant to increase cross-border risk-sharing and to reduce the home-biais of the investments.
-Currently, there are still some hindrances, as the differences in terms of regulation among the member-states, which persuade the economic actors to invest in their home-country.
-Actually, the multiplication of European rules regarding insolvency, restructuration or taxation represents a lack of legal security for the investors.
+The improved integration of the capital markets with the CMU is meant to increase cross-border risk-sharing and to reduce the home-bias of the investments.
+Currently, there are still some hindrances, as the differences in terms of regulation among the member-states persuade investors to invest in their home-country.
+Actually, the diversity of European rules regarding insolvency, restructuring or taxation represents a lack of legal security for investors.
 As the main point of a single market for capital is to remove the barriers of free capital flow in-between the member-states, the objective is to attract the savings of the richer countries towards the poorer ones.
-Removing the barriers preventing European exchanges, in order to act like a unified territory, is the very sens of integration.
+Removing the barriers preventing European exchanges, in order to act like a unified territory, is the very sense of integration.
 It counters the "integration fatigue" : the increasing difficulty for the European leaders to pursue the European integration.
-It is an incentive to invest abroad, therefore reducing the home-biais.
+It is an incentive to invest abroad, therefore reducing the home-bias.
 Moreover, investing in another country leads to a geographical diversification of the assets possessed, which has a positive impact on the economic stability, as explained previously.
+Furthermore, investments in emerging economies can yield higher returns than advanced economies, as the idiosyncratic risk is higher.